Slow links, fast links, and the cost of gossip

 The conclusion, then, is that in an unweighted graph (with unit latency edges), information dissemination can be achieved in time $O(D + \polylog{n})$ or in time $O(\log ({n})/\phi)$.

 \para{Other related works} The problem has been well researched in several other settings as well.
 For graphs modeling social networks Doerr et al. \cite{Doerr:2011:SNS:1993636.1993640, Doerr:2012:WRS:2184319.2184338} show a $\Theta(\log n)$ time bound for solving broadcast.
 For the case of direct addressing, Haeupler and Malkhi \cite{Haeupler:2014:OGD:2611462.2611489} show that broadcast can be performed optimally in $O(\log \log{n})$ rounds.
-Information dissemination in random geometric graphs has been studied by Bradonji{\'c} et al. \cite{Bradonjic:2010:EBR:1873601.1873715}, in wireless sensor networks and adhoc networks by Boyd et al.\cite{Boyd:2006:RGA:1148663.1148679}, Sarwate and Dimakis \cite{5062132} and Gandhi et al. \cite{4447471}, Giakkoupis et al. \cite{Giakkoupis2014} study the problem in dynamic graphs.
+Information dissemination has been studied in random geometric graphs by Bradonji{\'c} et al. \cite{Bradonjic:2010:EBR:1873601.1873715}, in wireless sensor networks networks by Boyd et al.\cite{Boyd:2006:RGA:1148663.1148679} and Farach-Colton et al. \cite{FARACHCOLTON201360}, in mobile adhoc networks by Fernandez-Anta et al. \cite{FernandezAnta2012} and in dynamic graphs by Sarwate and Dimakis \cite{5062132}, Gandhi et al. \cite{4447471}, and Giakkoupis et al. \cite{Giakkoupis2014}.